By Combined Arms Support Command Public AffairsMay 15, 2013

 The U.S. Army Quartermaster School, which is part of the Combined Arms Support Command, headquartered at Fort Lee, Va., manages the program through the Joint Culinary Center of Excellence.
 The International Food Service Executives Association and Department of the Army G-4 are co-sponsors of this awards program.

 The Connelly awards program has had a major impact on the degree of professionalism now associated with Army food service.
 From providing nutritional meals to creating morale boosting environments, food service professionals keep the Army rolling along.
 This program honors those professionals, Soldiers and DA civilians, who rise above the standard and continually demonstrate excellence in food service.

-* Civilian Garrison runner-up: Casey Main Dining Facility, Camp Casey, Korea.
+* Civilian garrison winner: Casey Main Dining Facility, Camp Red Cloud, Korea.

-* Army National Guard winner: 267th Maintenance Company, Lincoln, Neb.
+* Army National Guard field kitchen winner: 1032nd Transportation Company, Gate City, Va.

-* Army National Guard runner-up: 1032nd Transportation Company, Gate City, Va.
+* Army National Guard field kitchen runner-up: 212th Support Maintenance Company, Medina, Ohio.

 The Connelly program was established in March 1968 and is named for the late Philip A. Connelly, former IFSEA president, who was responsible for obtaining that organization's sponsorship with the Army.

 Its objectives include: improving the professionalism of food service personnel in order to provide the best quality product and service to military members; and providing recognition for excellence in the preparation and serving of food in Army dining facilities and during field kitchen operations.

 The food service staffs of these units deserve special recognition for their contributions toward improving the Army's food service program and for their efforts in enhancing the quality of food service provided to warfighters.

 Individual award ceremonies will be conducted at the unit's home stations to highlight the achievements of the winning teams.